crosswalk-project/crosswalk-website/documentation/18-Screens.md

 you may notice that it appears blurry.
 This image was copied from a screenshot of a large browser window, where the sprite graphic was being scaled up to twice its original size, making it blur.

-One solution is to provide a larger graphic which can scale without blurring, and use this graphic when the canvas is scaled up (`scaleCanvas > 1`).
+One solution is to provide a larger graphic which can scale with less blurring, and use this graphic when the canvas is scaled up (`scaleCanvas > 1`).
 The `src` attribute of the ship and asteroid `Image` objects can then be set inside the `fitCanvas()` function, depending on `scaleCanvas`:

     // player ship image (to draw onto canvas) var ship = new Image();